General approach for partitioning and phase separation in macromolecular coexisting phases: Theory and implementation

 Note that the AOV model, which accounts for the inhomogeneity of the system, provides a good approximation of the depletion effects in colloidal suspensions \cite{PhysRevLett.85.1934}.
 In bulk, this formulation reduces to the Rosenfeld formalism for hardcore interactions combined with FV theory, which captures the polymer-induced depletion forces, as discussed earlier.

 In the inhomogeneous case, the EMF contribution in $F^{\rm in}_{\rm exc}$ is given by

 Here, $i,j \in \{1, ...,\rm n+m \}$ and $c \in \{\rm n+1,...,n+m \}$, and $\phi_{ij}$ represents both the polymer-polymer repulsive potential via Eq.~(\ref{eq::pol-pol}) and the colloid-polymer attraction.
-For the latter, instead of using the square well form in Eq.~(\ref{eq:coll-poll_att}), we use a parametrized Gaussian potential, as detailed in the SI, which remains continuous when solving the inhomogeneous densities in one dimension.
+For the latter, instead of using the square well form in Eq.~(\ref{eq:coll-poll_att}), we use a parametrized Gaussian potential, as detailed in the SI, which by being continuous provides a better choice for obtaining the numerical solutions of the inhomogeneous densities in one dimension.

-The inhomogeneous equilibrium density profile are obtained by minimizing the grand potential $\Omega$ with respect to the densities of the different species, providing the solution \cite{Roth_2010,10.1063/1.1522393}
+The inhomogeneous equilibrium density profile are obtained by minimizing the grand potential $\Omega$ with respect to the densities of the different species, providing the solution \cite{Roth_2010}

 where $c^{(1)}_i(\mathbf{r}) = -\beta \frac{\partial \mathcal{F}_{\rm exc}^{\rm in}[\{ \rho_i\}]}{\partial \rho_i(\mathbf{r})}$, is the one body direct correlation function.